Now in the Middle East

 • Applying non-directive and directive techniques to support children and adolescents experiencing a range of challenges including mental health conditions, trauma, neurodiversity, and attachment difficulties

-• Grounding practice in client-centred theory, drawing on the work of Rogers, Axline, Jung, Bowlby, Siegel, Perry, Vygotsky, and more
+• Grounding practice in evidence-based practice, client-centred theory, drawing on the work of Rogers, Axline, Jung, Bowlby, Siegel, Perry, Vygotsky, and more

 To support emotional wellbeing and professional development, students must undertake at least 20 hours of personal creative therapy during the course.

-This qualification meets the high training standards set by the British Association for Counselling and Psychotherapy (BACP) and is mapped to the Professional Standards Authority (PSA) register.
+This qualification meets the high professional standards of the British Association for Counselling and Psychotherapy (BACP).
 Students will be required to register with BACP before starting placements.

 BACP offers: